Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field

-Now I start analysis of the Schr\"odinger operator with the strong magnetic field.
-Keeping in mind the crucial role played by the microlocal canonical form in Chapter 6 of \cite{Ivr1}, devoted to such operators in the smooth case, the lack of the ultimate smoothness here seems to be the catastrophic because complete microlocal canonical form requires such smoothness.
-However, combining ideas of section 6 of \cite{Ivr1} and \cite{BrIvr} with an idea of the incomplete reduction, with a remainder which is just small enough for our needs, I manage under very moderate smoothness conditions to derive sharp remainder estimates: namely, under non-degeneracy condition $\nabla (V/F)\ne 0$, assuming a bit more than $C ^1$ and $C ^2$ for $d=3$ and $d=2$ respectively \footnote{Actually, the metrics and the magnetic field should belong to $C^4$ as $d=2$ and $\mu \gg h^{-1}$.}, I recover remainder estimates $O(h ^{-2}+\mu h ^{-1})$ and $O(\mu ^{-1}h ^{-1}+1)$ respectively exactly as in the smooth case.
-Further, for $d=3$ without this non-degeneracy condition I recover remainder estimate $O(h ^{-2}+ \mu h ^{-1-{\frac 2 {l+2}}})$ in $C ^l$-case, $1\le l\le 2$.
-Here $h\ll 1$ and $\mu\gg 1$ are Planck and coupling constants respectively. \endabstract}
+{\abstract Now we start analysis of the Schr\"odinger operator with the strong magnetic field.
+Keeping in mind the crucial role played by the microlocal canonical form in Chapter~\ref{book_new-sect-13} of \cite{futurebook}, devoted to such operators in the smooth case, the lack of the ultimate smoothness here seems to be the catastrophic because complete microlocal canonical form requires such smoothness.
+However, combining ideas of Chapter~\ref{book_new-sect-13} and Sections~\ref{book_new-sect-4-5} and \ref{book_new-sect-5-3} of \cite{futurebook} with an idea of the incomplete reduction, with a remainder which is just small enough for our needs, we manage under very moderate smoothness conditions to derive sharp remainder estimates: namely, under non-degeneracy assumption $\nabla (V/F)\ne 0$, assuming a bit more than $\sC ^1$ and $\sC ^2$ for $d=3$ and $d=2$ respectively \footnote{Actually, the metrics and the magnetic field should belong to $C^4$ as $d=2$ and $\mu \gg h^{-1}$.}, we recover remainder estimates $O(h ^{-2}+\mu h ^{-1})$ and $O(\mu ^{-1}h ^{-1}+1)$ respectively exactly as in the smooth case.
+Further, for $d=3$ without this non-degeneracy condition we recover remainder estimate $O(h ^{-2}+ \mu h ^{-1-2/ (l+2)})$ in $\sC ^l$-case, $1\le l\le 2$.
+Here $h\ll 1$ and $\mu\gg 1$ are Planck and coupling constants respectively.

+In comparison with version 1 of 5.5 year ago this version contains more results and some minor corrections. \endabstract}